Repayment Agreements for COVID-19

 On March 19, 2020, during COVID, the government had enacted an Order suspending residential evictions until the month when the state of emergency ended.
 The Landlord and Tenant Board (the “LTB”) also suspended eviction hearings unless the eviction related to an urgent matter, such as an illegal act or a serious impairment of safety.

-But, tenants not absolved of their contractual obligation to pay their rent.
-For those that were unable to pay their rent, although evictions could not proceed, the tenants still incurred rental arrears.
+But, tenants are not absolved of their contractual obligation to pay their rent.
+Although evictions could not proceed for those who were unable to pay their rent, the tenants still incurred rental arrears.
 As such, when the eviction moratorium ended on August 1, 2020, many tenants faced large rental arrears and the possibility of eviction at that time.

 Landlords, however, cannot impose repayment agreements upon tenants and cannot evict tenants for refusing a repayment plan.

-But, where the parties enter into a repayment agreement, and that agreement is approved by the LTB, the landlord can apply for an eviction order without notice to the tenant if the tenant fails to comply with the terms of the repayment plan.
-This only applies to repayment agreements that were approved by the LTB.
-If the repayment agreement was not approved by the LTB, then the landlord would be required to give notice of any eviction application.
+But, where the parties enter into a repayment agreement, and the LTB approves that agreement, the landlord can apply for an eviction order without notice to the tenant if the tenant fails to comply with the terms of the repayment plan.
+This only applies to repayment agreements that the LTB approved.
+If the LTB did not approve the repayment agreement, the landlord would be required to notice an eviction application.

 The Government of Ontario has also passed legislation freezing rent at the 2020 rates – meaning landlords cannot increase their rent in 2021.
 The rent freeze ends on December 31, 2021.
 The landlord must give at least 90 days’ notice before increasing rent in 2022.